‘Breaking Bad’ Movie: Bryan Cranston Says He Would Play Walter White Again ‘In a Second’

 It’s also unclear is if any of the original stars, such as Bryan Cranston or Aaron Paul, are involved in the new project, which sources stress will be set in the existing Breaking Bad franchise.

 Gilligan, sources say, will pen the script, executive produce and possibly direct.
 Breaking Bad and prequel series Better Call Saul exec producers Mark Johnson and Melissa Bernstein are also said to be attached to the film project, which is said to follow the escape of a kidnapped man and his quest for freedom.

 Production is expected to begin this month in New Mexico.
 The New Mexico Film Office confirmed that a project with the title of Greenbrier is slated to shoot in in the region.

 In the Breaking Bad series finale, Aaron Paul’s Jesse Pinkman escaped a meth lab where he’d been held and forced to cook against his will.
 So … a man on the run after he was kidnapped who searches for freedom?
 If that sounds like a solid fit for Pinkman, that’s because it reportedly is about him.

-Asked about the movie on The Dan Patrick Show, Bryan Cranston said "There appears to be a movie version of Breaking Bad, but I honestly have not even read the script."
-He said it was questionable as to whether Walter White is in the movie, but "If Vince Gilligan asked me to do it, sure, absolutely yeah."
+Cranston was later asked about the movie on The Dan Patrick Show, and he sounded the same notes then as he did in his EW interview.
+“There appears to be a movie version of Breaking Bad, but I honestly have not even read the script.”
+He said it was questionable as to whether Walter White is in the movie, but “If Vince Gilligan asked me to do it, sure, absolutely yeah.”